Hamburger

 A foreign company can engage employees in Germany without local corporate presence, subject to doing business and corporate tax considerations.
 For employment and payroll purposes, registrations with tax and social security authorities are required.

-Employee earnings are subject to withholdings for social security (up to a ceiling of EUR7,300 gross per month for the states of the former West Germany and a ceiling of EUR7,100 for the states of the former East Germany; about 40 percent borne equally by employer and employee) and wage tax (from 14 percent to 45 percent) to be completed through payroll.
+Employee earnings are subject to withholdings for social security (for health insurance: up to a ceiling of EUR5,175 gross per month; for pension insurance: up to a ceiling of EUR7,550 gross per month for the states of the former West Germany and a ceiling of EUR7,450 for the states of the former East Germany; about 50 percent borne equally by employer and employee) and wage tax (from 14 percent to 45 percent) to be completed through payroll.

 Hong Kong, SAR